 Experienced and knowledgeable wood-stove operators know they can be confronted with variable factors when starting a fire.
 Some variables include:

 - Moisture content of materials used to start a fire.
 These materials should be as dry as possible.
 Green kindling will not give you the results you want.

-- The temperature difference between the inside of the house and the outside can affect the draw.
+- The temperature difference between the inside of the house and the outside.
+This difference can affect the draw.
 The greater the difference in temperature, the greater the drawing effect.
 On a cold day, you can have a temperature effect, even if the wind speed outside is low.
 On a mild day (outside temperature greater than 32 degrees), the temperature differential will be lower, and the temperature draw effect will be reduced.

-- Dryness and flammability of starting materials.
+- Dryness and flammability of starting materials

-- Outside wind.
+- Outside wind

 The temperature differential between the inlet air at the vent (assume 70-degrees room temperature) and the temperature at the top of the chimney (assume zero-degrees design temperature) is 70 degrees before the fire is started and is 800 degrees to 1,000 degrees after the fire is established.
-Once the fire is going and you have accumulated some hot coals, you will find the fire will require more frequent attention on a day of this type.
+Once a fire is going and you have accumulated some hot coals, you will find the fire will require more frequent attention on a day of this type.

 - Wood stoves are not an efficient source of heat for “taking the chill off” cool fall or spring mornings.